 Click the grid button at the bottom of the dash to display the applications overview.
 This shows you all the applications installed on your computer.
 Click any application to run it, or drag an application to the overview or onto a workspace thumbnail.
 You can also drag an application onto the dash to make it a favorite.
 Your favorite applications stay in the dash even when they’re not running, so you can access them quickly.

 When you lock your screen, or it locks automatically, the lock screen is displayed.
-In addition to protecting your desktop while you're away from your computer, the lock screen displays the date and time.
-It also shows information about your battery and network status, and allows you to control media playback.
+In addition to protecting your desktop while you’re away from your computer, the lock screen displays the date and time.
+It also shows information about your battery and network status.

 GNOME features a different approach to switching windows than a permanently visible window list found in other desktop environments.
 This lets you focus on the task at hand without distractions.